back to buchty.net

 Interfacing 4MB SIMMs to the FZ-1

-From the memory expansion connector now wire all address and data lines aswell as the write enable signal to the SIMM.
-Instead of the original RASx and CASB signals use RAS and CAS generated from the above circuitry which also provides additional memory address signals.
+From the memory expansion connector now wire all address and data lines as well as the write enable signal to the SIMM.
+Instead of the original RASx and CASB signals use RAS and CAS generated by the above circuitry which also provides additional memory address signals.